smohle/Projects/README.md

-This space is organized into two sections: One section for WGU coursework, Data Analytics projects, and technical writing projects.
-The other section has technical projects to help me learn a concept  (I am a kinetic learner).
+This space is organized into two sections: One section for WGU coursework which includes Data Analytics projects and technical writing assignment.
+The other section has technical projects to help me learn a concept  (as I am a kinetic learner).